netresearch/kite/README.rst

     - `Task and workflow reference <docs/reference.rst>`_

-Kite is build and automation tool, written in PHP and utilizing it for configuration.
+Kite is a build and automation tool inspired by TYPO3.Surf, written in PHP and utilizing PHP for configuration.

-- ECMA like variable access:
+It's...

+- easy to use
+    - Kite ships with several preconfigured tasks, workflows and presets - just use a preset and be done.
+    - Jobs and workflows are available on the command line and there's also `--help` available for each of them.
+- flexible
+    - The configuration can be completely done by arrays, fiddling your tasks together or by workflow classes that have all the tasks available as methods or both.
+    - Jobs, workflows and tasks can easily be reused at any point - new jobs can be composed of any of them.
-    - Sub tasks can access variables from parent but can set them on their own as well
+    - The variable system provides a JavaScript like variable inheritance: Sub tasks can access variables from parent but can set them on their own as well
+    - Jobs and workflows can expose variables as command line options and arguments.
-    - Advanced logic during execution possible by using expressions (utilizing `Symfony Expression Language <http://symfony.com/doc/current/components/expression_language/index.html>`_)
+    - Advanced logic during execution possible by using `Symfony Expression Language <http://symfony.com/doc/current/components/expression_language/index.html>`_
-- Node based:
+- node based
     - Unlimited number of remote targets possible
     - Nodes can be set globally or only for specific (sub) tasks
     - Remote tasks operate on all current nodes
+- safe
-- Dry-Run available by design (yet the tasks to include need to be configured)
+    - Everything can be `--dry-run` to preview what happens (yet the tasks to include need to be configured)
-- Originally planned and built as TYPO3 extension but later on ported to generic composer package - installable globally or per project
+    - The complete debug output of previous tasks can be viewed with `kite log`

 ============